 When to Harvest Basil

 Basil takes less than a month from seed to harvest.
-Harvest basil in the months of March, April and May.
+In Phoenix harvest basil in the months of March, April and May.
+Flowers are also edible.